Education in Hong Kong: Education for immigrant and non-Cantonese-speaking children

 In 2017 the Hong Kong government schools had 6,267 Pakistani students, the largest non-local bloc, and 818 white students of any national background.
 In 2013 there were 556 white students of any background in Hong Kong government schools.
-Historically non-local students from other Asian countries attended government schools while white students attended private schools instead.
-In 2018 Angie Chan of The New York Times reported that increasing numbers of white students were enrolling in Cantonese medium government schools.
-This was due to increasing tuitions from international schools which received influxes of wealthy Mainland Chinese and desires from parents for white students to learn Cantonese.
+Historically, non-local students from other Asian countries attended government schools, while white students attended private schools.
+In 2018 Angie Chan of The New York Times reported that increasing numbers of white students were enrolling in Cantonese-medium government schools.
+This was due to increasing tuitions from international schools which received influxes of wealthy mainland Chinese and desires from parents for white students to learn Cantonese.

 International education

 As of January 2015, the International Schools Consultancy (ISC) listed Hong Kong as having 175 international schools.
 ISC defines an 'international school' in the following terms "ISC includes an international school if the school delivers a curriculum to any combination of pre-school, primary or secondary students, wholly or partly in English outside an English-speaking country, or if a school in a country where English is one of the official languages, offers an English-medium curriculum other than the country's national curriculum and is international in its orientation."
 This definition is used by publications including The Economist.

-While the ISC definition allows for an objective number it does also mean that the count of "International Schools" is often considerably higher than the number of schools that would be relevant to an international, expatriate audience.
-WhichSchoolAdvisor.com, a review based site that looks exclusively at schools attended by expatriates, has 100 international schools listed in its directory, less than the ISC count, but still 17 more than its great city rival, Singapore.
-Of these 24 schools follow in part or in full a UK based curriculum (largely the I/GCSE up to 16, A Level post 16), while others follow a UK/International Baccalaureate blend with the IB Diploma offered for post-16 study.
+While the ISC definition allows for an objective number it does also mean that the count of "international schools" is often considerably higher than the number of schools that would be relevant to an international, expatriate audience.
+WhichSchoolAdvisor.com, a review-based site that looks exclusively at schools attended by expatriates, has 100 international schools listed in its directory, less than the ISC count, but still 17 more than its great city rival, Singapore.
+Of these, 24 schools follow in part or in full a UK-based curriculum (largely the I/GCSE up to 16, A Level post 16), while others follow a UK/International Baccalaureate blend with the IB Diploma offered for post-16 study.
 Some 33 schools in Hong Kong currently offer the Diploma.

 Hong Kong's international schools are not subject to independent inspection reports by the territory's regulator, meaning word of mouth tends to drive reputation as to what are considered to be the best performing international schools in the territory.
 A large number of parent forums exist that help parents new to Hong Kong make an often very difficult decision.